9 Popup Ideas to Boost Sales for Black Friday and Cyber Monday [Updated 2025]

 With the right platform, you can target new visitors with unique popups.
 In this case, it can be a popup offering a discount code they can use once they subscribe to your email list.

 Then it’s also wise to include social “like” and “follow” buttons in the popup.
-Consumers are likelier to click social buttons if the offer is excellent and the brand is trustworthy.
+Consumers are more likely to click social buttons if the offer is excellent and the brand is trustworthy.

 Another way is to offer them the option of liking/following or subscribing to your email list in exchange for the coupon.
 Make sure the popup has a clear CTA, prominent social buttons, and an irresistible deal.